$60 Find Cheap Flights from Connecticut to Florida

 • What is the cheapest time of day to fly to Florida?

 The cheapest time of day to fly to Florida is generally at night, when round-trip flights cost $196 on average.
-On average, there is no price difference when choosing to fly in the morning or the evening on this flight route.
-The most expensive time of day to fly to Florida is generally in the morning, which is peak travel time and where the average cost of a ticket is $262.
+Morning departures are around 4% more expensive than evening flights, on average.
+The most expensive time of day to fly to Florida is generally in the morning, which is peak travel time and where the average cost of a ticket is $288.

 • What is the cheapest flight to Florida?

-The cheapest ticket to Florida from Connecticut found in the last 72 hours was to Jacksonville, at $43 round-trip.
-The most popular route is Hartford (BDL) to Orlando Airport (MCO) and the cheapest round-trip airline ticket found on this route in the last 72 hours was $49.
+The cheapest ticket to Florida from Connecticut found in the last 72 hours was to Fort Myers, at $57 round-trip.
+The most popular route is Hartford (BDL) to Orlando Airport (MCO) and the cheapest round-trip airline ticket found on this route in the last 72 hours was $92.

 • What is the cheapest month to fly from Connecticut to Florida?